All Episodes

 We don't torture wantonly.

-We do not do any of the things that we have been accused of that people in this country seem so eager to want to believe because their moral compass is out of focus and upside down.
+We do not do any of the things that we have been accused of, that people in this country seem so eager to want to believe because their moral compass is out of focus and upside down.

-You know, it's it's it's very simple.
+You know, it's very simple.

 Where's the criticism of Hezbollah?